Organwolf/Othello/README.md

 To the right of the board statistics of how many branches have been pruned and what depth was reached can be seen.
 We have set the MIN_SEARCH_TIME to 2 seconds.
 Otherwise the statistics get overwritten.
 If this is annoying just trust that the algorithm actually does what it’s supposed to and change the minimum search time to zero.

 As is the program plays a game with our alpha-beta algorithm against an algorithms that randomly selects a move.
-If you would like to change this do the following.
-Change:
+If you would like to change this you will have to do two things.
+First, open UserSettings.java and change:

 ```
 	public static final GameMode GAME_MODE = GameMode.AGENT_VS_AGENT;